• Skip to primary navigation

 Ingredients

-• 4 citrus such as oranges blood oranges and lemons
+• 4 oranges naval or blood oranges

 • 8 cups water divided